Bedrock river: Abrasion

 Abrasion is the process by which sediments are transported in the flow.
 The rate of erosion done using abrasion is affected by the strength of the bedrock.
+Forms of erosion include "abrasion, plucking, cavitation, debris-flow scour and weathering" (4).
 Abrasion is also affected by the amount of sediment load present in the river.
 Too much sediment and most of the particles will not have enough energy; too little and not enough of the particles will come into contact with the bed.
 The process can erode individual grains, or flakes from the rocks surface.
 The most common indicators of abrasion is potholes in the bedrock or a trough-like shape to the river.
 There are three types of sediment transport in a fluvial process: dissolved load, suspended load, and bed load.
 The process that most affects a bedrock river is the suspended load.

 Suspended load is the grains that are light enough to be carried in the water and do not contact the bed of the river unless there is an obstruction or topographic change in the bed.
 The way these particles erode a bedrock river is by contact with these obstructions.
 Being as they are carried as part of the river flow they have a significantly higher kinetic energy and coming into contact with an abnormality in the river bed can cause more damage than a larger grain with lower energy.
 The grain size that is normally held in the suspended load ranges from very fine to fine; clays and silts.

 Bedload erosion can also be a major factor in bedrock erosion.
 It is caused by saltating grains or traction.

 Saltating is where the grains are lifted up by the water and then tossed back down.
 Most of the time this is with gravels and if the stream power is big enough pebbles.
 However the clays and silts have too much cohesion to be transported by this method.
 When the particles come into contact with the bedrock they slowly wear away at its surface.
 They can gradually form micro-cracks or extend already existing cracks.
 The physics behind this erosional process states: the mass of the rock worn away by the incoming particle is directly proportional to the kinetic energy of that incoming particle.

 Traction is where the sediment is too large to be picked up in the river flow but is small enough to be pushed or rolled along at a slower rate.
 Traction is covered in quarrying.